Dr. Reaz Shaheed

 Dan Stanton, Director and Co-Founder

-Dan has more than seventeen years of experience in the communications and information technology sector creating solutions for business, government, schools, and classrooms.
+Dan has more than seventeen years of experience in the communications and information technology sector creating solutions for business, schools, and classrooms.
 He is a founder of Always On Network, Inc. and a Director and C-Founder for Always On Network Bangladesh Ltd. His tenure includes managing distance-learning programs, creating eCommercet applications, and providing technology to various vertical markets.
 Dan received a Bachelor’s Degree from Oregon State University, completed postgraduate course work at Lewis & Clark College, and holds a Master’s degree, Summa Cum Laude from Portland State University.
 He has also taught K-12 students in Portland area schools, as well as courses for Portland State University undergraduate and graduate students.
 An avid learner with a variety of interests, Dan has traveled extensively in Asia, Central and South America as well as Europe.
 He also enjoys windsurfing, skiing, and bicycling and has biked across North America.
 He also plays Chicago Blues guitar .

 Mr. Andalib Khan